-In addition to the opportunity to make written representations, the Diocesan Reports Investigation Committee may, in its absolute discretion, give the member of the clergy concerned, the Diocesan Reports Receivers, and the Reporting Party a non-adversarial opportunity to be heard before it.
+In addition to the opportunity to make written representations, the Diocesan Reports Investigation Committee may, in its absolute discretion, give the member of the clergy concerned, the Diocesan Reports Receivers, and the Reporting Party a non-adversarial opportunity to be heard before the Committee.
 If the Diocesan Reports Investigation Committee gives this opportunity to any of such persons, it must offer a like but separate opportunity to each of them.

-The Diocesan Reports Investigation Committee may communicate with additional persons who might have relevant information concerning the conduct alleged in the Report, and it may give such additional persons an opportunity to make written representations to it.
-In addition, if the Diocesan Reports Investigation Committee has provided a non-adversarial opportunity to be heard before it under section 3.3 of this canon, it may, in its absolute discretion, provide to any of such additional persons a like but separate opportunity.
+The Diocesan Reports Investigation Committee may communicate with additional persons who might have relevant information concerning the conduct alleged in the Report, and it may give such additional persons an opportunity to make written representations for the Committee’s consideration.
+In addition, if the Diocesan Reports Investigation Committee has provided any party a non-adversarial opportunity to be heard before it under section 3.3 of this canon, the Committee may, in its absolute discretion, provide to any of such additional persons a like but separate opportunity.

 The Diocesan Reports Investigation Committee may contract for additional expertise and services, provided that:

-any such contracts must be approved by the Standing Committee of the diocese; and
+any such contracts must be approved by the Standing Committee of the diocese, or the Executive Committee in the case of any special jurisdiction; and

 the Diocesan Reports Investigation Committee itself is solely responsible to make the determination whether a prima facie case has been made out.